TheThingsIndustries/generic-node-se/Software/lib/STM32WLxx_LoRaWAN/LoRaWAN/st_readme.txt

       - Update of CryptoJoinAccept with fix of security vulnerabilities
       - Fix uplink messages burst with ClassB usage

-   + new LmHandler services addition: Firmware Management and Data Distribution
+   + New LmHandler services addition: Firmware Management and Data Distribution

    + Fix some Keil-related issues

-   + update files license and copyright year
+   + Update files license and copyright year

    + Known limitations:
      - IN865 ClassB beacon reception